peritob/Myrtaceae_NLR_workflow/README.md

 6. Nucleotide NBARC sequences were 6-frame translated using an adapted Bioseq script and the longest ORF frame output to fasta for downstream analysis.

-7. Headers from the NBARC_aa.fasta file were extracted and bedfiles created, concatenated to reformatted nlr-annotator bed files to extract nt sequences 20kb upstream and downstream of the NBARCs from orginal genome.fasta.
-Bedtools merge was used to join overlapping or abutting sequences.
-The subsequent fasta files were adjusted to remove the brackets in headers, for example Chr01:1-40000(+) changed to Chr01:1-40000+ so that they are suitable for braker2 annotations.
+7. Headers from the NBARC_aa.fasta file were extracted and bedfiles created. nlr-annotator output bed files were reformatted to conform with hmm bed files.
+Both bed files were joined and sorted.
+Bedtools merge was used to join overlapping or abutting sequences and the subsequent bed file was used to extract nt sequences 20kb upstream and downstream of the NBARCs from Myrtaceae_species_genome.fasta.
+The NBARC fasta files were adjusted to remove the brackets in headers, for example Chr01:1-40000(+) changed to Chr01:1-40000+ so that they are suitable for braker2 annotations.

 8. These fasta files were run through braker2/2.1.5 to annotate predicted coding regions using NLR Refseqs (aa) from Supplemetary Data https://doi.org/10.1101/2020.07.08.193961 as hints in --epmode.